mopore/jni_davinci_local_bridge/README.md

 ```
 pnpm i
 ```
-To create a docker image use `pnpm build-image`.
+To create the docker image using `pnpm build-image`.

 # How to use